mirceaulinic/salt-sproxy/docs/index.rst

 Salt Super-Proxy
 ================

-Salt plugin for interacting with network devices, without running Minions.
+Salt plugin to automate the management and configuration of network devices at scale, without running (Proxy) Minions.

 Using ``salt-sproxy``, you can continue to benefit from the scalability, flexibility and extensibility of Salt, while you don't have to manage thousands of (Proxy) Minion services.
+However, you are able to use both ``salt-sproxy`` and your (Proxy) Minions at the same time.

 .. note::